JishnuJayaraj/JishnuJayaraj/README.md

 [comment]: <> (This is a comment, it will not be included)
 [comment]: <> ('<img src="images/HelloJishnu.jpg" width='40'> )

+## Check out my webpage at <a href="https://jishnujayaraj.netlify.app">https://jishnujayaraj.netlify.app</a>

-- 🔭 I’m currently working on NLP nad transformer models
+- 🔭 I’m currently working on NLP with transformer models
 - 🌱 I’m currently learning being profocient with machine learning
 - 👯 I’m looking to collaborate on open projects
 - 🤔 I’m looking for help with Knowledge graph